 Cauliflower plants grow well in colder months, with a healthy bit of sun.
-They also love nutrient-packed soil so don’t hold back on healthy organic fertilizers and nitrogen.
+They also love nutrient-packed soil, so don’t hold back on healthy organic fertilizers and nitrogen.

-When you’re ready to harvest, you can eat your tomatoes raw, or they can be added to dishes as a sauce.
+When you’re ready to harvest, you can eat ’em raw or add them to dishes as a sauce.
 You can also make some really healthy tomato juice.
-When you’ve got a surplus, you can also slice your tomatoes and dehydrate them for later.
+If you’ve got a surplus, you can also slice your tomatoes and dehydrate them for later.

 Chickpeas are also known as garbanzos.
 These legumes were first grown in the Middle East and are now cultivated in most parts of the world.
 They are high in folate, phosphorus, and thiamin.
 If you need strength and energy, you can count on chickpeas to give you that extra boost because they pack a lot of calories and proteins, too.
 The high amino acid content helps in building tissues and muscles.